All | Math | Science/Technology | Extracurricular | Humanities/Social Sciences | Art/Music | Language Arts | Foreign Languages

 Science Kids is a lab-based science sampler program where our youngest scientists will be exposed to the concepts, acquire scientific vocabulary, and learn hands-on skills to needed to be comfortable with more advanced science classes as they get older.
 Your first or second grader will come home with an understanding of concepts like phases of matter, melting point, buoyancy, and life cycles.
 Most importantly, young students will gain confidence discussing science concepts and working with science equipment.
 Labs will teach students how to use a thermometer, take linear measurements, weigh items on a scale, peer into a microscope, record elapsed time, and make scientific sketches, for example.

 Each quarter will reinforce principles and lab skills around a central, unifying theme.
-In Physics Fun students will learn about mass, forces, propulsion, optics, heat and electricity.
+In Chemistry sampler students will learn about acids and bases, melting point, physical properties, solutions, polymers, and simple reactions that give off heat, gas, etc.

 A lab fee of $20.00 is due payable to the instructor on the first day of class.